The scariest website myths debunked

 The new website is live, congratulations!
 As a creative management firm, we understand that this is one of the most pivotal elements of a company’s digital strategy.
-This is because the website is the hub for all things digital for companies moving forward, especially during COVID-19.
 However, one of the biggest website myths is that once the website is live, the visitors will start to funnel in.

 2. I’ll rank right away

-This is arguably the other largest website myths out there because a company needs more than a brand new website to rank.
+While being blacklisted from Google takes a serious amount of time, it can happen.
 Once upon a time, a company could launch a website and rank, possibly.
 However, circa 2010 when Google changed its search engine with some of the largest core updates, this is no longer the case.

 3. Once it is live, it is finished